coder-finance/dao/coder.finance/Product Vision Thoughts (Anthony).md

 - **TRUST**

 ## What it is right now (as of 30/03/2023)
-An automated feature and code tracking platform which organises payments to participants through Ethereum, based on a combination of decentralised technologies (IPFS, Ethereum) and public centralised platforms (GitHub, Discord).
+A project governance platform with automated feature and code tracking and organises payments to contributors through Ethereum, based on a combination of decentralised technologies (IPFS, Ethereum) and public centralised platforms (GitHub, Discord).